 Welcome to the Vascular Program at UConn’s Pat and Jim Calhoun Cardiology Center.
 At UConn Health, our experienced team of vascular specialists includes vascular surgeons, interventional radiologists and nurses.
 We diagnose and treat patients with peripheral artery disease.
-And we offer you an important difference, as the only university hospital in central Connecticut; our patients receive the advantages of the latest research and innovations in health care.
+And as the only university hospital in central Connecticut, we offer our patients the advantages of the latest health care research and innovations.

 Common Conditions Caused by Vascular Disease